-Dealers: Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna and any other Dealers appointed in accordance with the Programme Agreement.
+Dealers: Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna and any other under Covered Bonds issued under the Programme.

-Risk Factors: There are certain factors that may affect the Bank's ability to fulfil its obligations under Covered Bonds issued under the Programme.
 These are set out under "Risk Factors".
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Covered Bonds issued under the Programme.
 These are set out under "Risk Factors" and include certain risks relating to the structure of particular Series of Covered Bonds and certain market risks.